 I first fell in love with poker as a young kid, but I first really got into the game as a starry-eyed 20-year-old watching Chris Moneymaker notch that incredible win at the World Series of Poker.
 An entire generation of poker players was born right then and there, sold on the dream that if we played our cards right, we, too, could win millions.
 For so many of us, that remains a dream even today, over a decade and a half later, even if it seems like it’s progressively getting further and further out of our reach.

 Yet, who among us ever thought one step further?
 Which of us in our mid- to late 30s said “OK, after I win my millions, here’s what I’m gonna do next…”?
 A strange thought, right?
+It would seem that the dream of striking it truly rich through poker would be near impossible, even if on our A+ game at all times and adhering to the best possible money management strategies.
+Some might even argue that we’d stand a better chance of winning big while playing casino games; after all both casino games and poker involve their fair share of luck and run good.
 Obviously, almost all of us will never have to worry about any of that, but we knew that some fortunate few would eventually manage to reach that impossible dream; perhaps after a lifetime of play…

 But a poker supernova?!
 A previously unknown player who would solve Texas Hold’em so completely and run so pure that he’d rocket to the all-time career top 10 in earnings by the time he’d hit his mid-20s?!
 Who would ever have imagined such a thing was possible?!